Could you benefit from epilepsy glasses?

 If you have photosensitive epilepsy, then seizure triggers can come at unexpected moments.
 You could be playing a video game when the screen starts flashing, or you might be at a concert when strobes suddenly start up.

-Some people find that epilepsy glasses can help manage the unpredictable nature of photosensitive seizure triggers.
-Let’s find out more about photosensitive epilepsy glasses and if they could be suitable for you.
+Some people find that certain kinds of glasses can help manage the unpredictable nature of photosensitive seizure triggers

 Related: Fireworks, flags, lights and other triggers at events